Mighty-O Donuts

-Mighty-O Donuts is a chain of doughnut cafe restaurants and a doughnut wholesaler in Seattle, Washington, founded in 2000.
-Their donuts and toppings exclude artificial colors, dyes, additives, and preservatives.
-The chain bakes and sells donuts at five locations in the area.
-Mighty-O sells various to-go coffee items, coffee bean blends, and merchandise.
+Mighty-O Donuts is a chain of donut cafe restaurants and a donut wholesaler in Seattle, Washington, founded in 2000.
+Their donuts and toppings are made in Seattle from scratch using organic, 100% Plant-Based NON-GMO ingredients.
+The product contains no artificial colors, no dyes, no additives, and no preservatives.
+The chain bakes and sells donuts at four locations in the area.
+Mighty-O sells various to-go coffee items, coffee bean blends, and merchandise (such as mugs, hoodies, etc).

 Locations

-As of January 2022, Mighty-O Donuts has five locations in the greater Seattle area.
+As of January 2025, Mighty-O Donuts has four locations in the greater Seattle area.
 The first cafe is located in the Keystone Building in Tangletown, part of Seattle's Wallingford neighborhood, and was opened in 2003.
 Locations in Ballard and Capitol Hill were added in 2015.
 There is also a location in Green Lake.
-The most recent location in the Denny Triangle area opened in 2017.
 The most recent location was opened in 2018 and is located on 2nd & Madison in Seattle.
 Mighty-O gives tours of their facilities to the public, which range from tours booked by schools to family tours.
 The company is in the works of replacing a parking spot with a park-let in front of their Ballard location.

 Founding

-The company was founded at a street fair in the University District of Seattle, Washington, by Ryan Kellner.
+The company was founded in May 2000 at a street fair in the University District of Seattle, Washington, by Ryan Kellner.
 Before opening up their first store front, Mighty-O Donuts began as a vendor at local Seattle street fairs and farmers markets, and sold their first donut at the University District Street Fair in 2000.
-In 2001, the company set up their first kitchen and began doing wholesale donut deliveries in the Seattle area.
+In 2001, the company set up their first kitchen and began making wholesale donut deliveries in the Seattle area.
 Mighty-O was founded based on the core values of providing the community with organic, non-GMO, vegan, affordable, and sustainable donuts.